 He is also the inventor of what he termed “the mechanism of the wasitah (or excitor apparatus)” a geometric feedback mechanism for generating form and a method he himself often uses in the design process.

-Throughout his almost 50 years working in the field of architecture, he has also designed furniture and artistic pieces for the household using such varied techniques as metalwork, inlay, glass and ceramic work and stonework.
+Throughout his almost 50 years working in the field of architecture, he has also designed furniture and art pieces for the household using such varied techniques as metalwork, inlay, glass and ceramic work and stonework.

 He is also the proud author of 9 books, mainly on architecture but also fantasy, fiction and autobiography.